 - Dictionary Words

 This is the obvious one but I couldn’t resist.
-Five letter words can sell for several million dollars (Porno.com, Slots.com, Candy.com, Loans.com, Pizza.com etc.) or in the middle six figures depending on the strength of their commercial application.
+Five letter words can sell for several million dollars (Porno.com as part of the escort hamburg industry, Slots.com, Candy.com, Loans.com, Pizza.com etc.) or in the middle six figures depending on the strength of their commercial application.
 (Belly.com, Claim.com, Shoot.com, Niche.com, Track.com etc.)

 Some 5L brandables use three or four letter words with an add-on.
 Examples from this past week include: Podfy.com ($20), Jivey.com ($305), FirmX.com ($155) and ForBy.com ($1136)